 - make sure you take enough diabetes supplies

 People with diabetes can travel just the same as people without diabetes.
-You will, however, need to do some formal planning to make sure travel plans include management of diabetes.
+But, you will need to do more planning to make sure travel plans include management of diabetes.

 When travelling it is important to think about:

 - length of journey

 - timing of insulin

 - access to medical services and diabetes supplies

 - customs regulations in different countries

 - changes in medicine and sleep routines

 - prevention and management of sickness away from home